EqualExperts/agents-behave/blog/blog-tests.md

 ### GPT-4's Excessive Competence

-We considered employing Mixtral for the LLM User due to its adequacy and lower cost.
+We considered employing Mixtral for the Test User due to its adequacy and lower cost.
 Yet, another reason for its preference over GPT-4 is the latter's exceptional proficiency, which makes it less suitable for simulating a typical user.
 Interactions with GPT-4 often start off on the wrong footing, as it tends to offer help instead of seeking it:

 ```text
 Hello!
 I'd be happy to help you book a room in London.
 Could you please specify the type of room you're looking for and any preferences you might have, such as budget, location, or amenities?